ArmandSenneville/Book/InternshipProjects/DividendAnnouncer/ReadMe.txt

 - smtplib (mail protocol)
 - email multipart

+The script searches for the equity tickers that the active bloomberg terminal is following, The script then looks for potential upcoming dividends and their value.

+Then every piece of information is compiled into an html table, and added to an html email, the final mail is sent to a list of receivers that the users provide.

 The script would require a bit of cleaning (separating the functions from the rest)